Bojan Letić: Sabah

 On 18 February 2022, Sabah announced the signing of Letić on a contract until the end of the 2021–22 season.
+On 5 January 2026, Sabah announced that Letić had left the club after his contract was terminated by mutual consent.

+Araz-Naxçıvan

+On 10 August 2026, Azerbaijan Premier League club Araz-Naxçıvan announced the signing of Letić.

 International career

 Letić played for the Bosnia and Herzegovina U21 national team between 2013 and 2014, earning a total of 6 appearances.